10up/theme-scaffold/README.md

 Compliance levels can also be updated through the `testing.accessibility.compliance` object in the `package.json` file.
 The default is WCAG Level A, but it can be updated to anything listed in the [pa11y documentation](https://github.com/pa11y/pa11y).

 The test file lives in `/tests/accessibility/compliance/pa11y.js` if any edits are needed (such as staging credentials, if you're running tests in an environment that requires authentication).

-## Browsersync
-Browsersync allows for live injecting CSS and JavaScript changes while you're developing locally.
-There are other features as well, including scroll/click synching between browsers.

-Browsersync requires a local development URL.
-This is currently set in the `package.json`

 ## Contributing